cartesi/docs/docs/cartesi-rollups/components.md

 In practice, there are two distinct kinds of agents that run Cartesi Nodes: _users_ and _validators_.
 Each of them interacts with the on-chain rollups in different ways, and thus run different types of Cartesi Nodes:

-* **User or Reader Nodes** are only involved in advancing the state of the off-chain machine, and making that state publicly available.
+* **User or Reader Nodes**, which are only involved in advancing the state of the off-chain machine, and making that state publicly available.
 They consume information from the blockchain but do not bother to enforce state updates, trusting that validators will ensure the validity of all on-chain state updates.
-* **Validator Nodes** have more responsibility: they not only watch the blockchain but also fight possible dishonest validators to ensure the prevalence of honest claims for state updates.
+* **Validator Nodes**, which have more responsibility: they not only watch the blockchain but also fight possible dishonest validators to ensure the prevalence of honest claims for state updates.
 On the other hand, if Reader Nodes are available, validators do not need to expose endpoints for retrieving application state.
-As such, they can run in more secure environments and remain inaccessible to external clients and users.
+Therefore, they can run in more secure environments and remain inaccessible to external clients and users.

 ### Epochs